Sakkendalen/Blog-service/README.md

 ### App running
-When app starts it have automatically generates 4 posts in the site and in the database. to login as admin to website you can you following login information
+When app starts it have automatically generates 4 posts in the site and in the database. to login as admin to website you can you following login information. <br />
-user: Mikko  password:admin1
+user: Mikko password:admin1 <br />
-or
+or <br />
-user: Saku  password:admin2
+user: Saku  password:admin2 <br />